pogipop/cloudron/docs/tutorials/packaging.md

 Design your application runtime for concurrent use by 50 users.
 The Cloudron is not designed for concurrent access by 100s or 1000s of users.

+An app can determine it's memory limit by reading `/sys/fs/cgroup/memory/memory.limit_in_bytes`.

 ## Authentication

 Apps should integrate with one of the [authentication strategies](/references/authentication.html).